intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> "The supreme art of war is to subdue the enemy without
+>  fighting." -Sun Tzu, The Art of War (We don't fight YouTube
+>  or twitch or any of that.
+We just use them all so
+>  when one dies we are not affected.)

 > "Only fools don't change their mind."
 (A French Saying)

 > "Il y'a juste les fous qui ne changent pas d'idées."